-6. Use of Position
+6. Use of position

-6.1 I do not use, or attempt to use, my position improperly to the advantage or disadvantage or myself or anyone else.
+6.1 I do not use, or attempt to use, my position improperly to the advantage or disadvantage of myself or anyone else.

-Your position as a member of the local authority provides you with certain opportunities, responsibilities and privileges, and you make choices all the time that will impact others.
+Your position as a member of the local authority provides you with certain opportunities, responsibilities, and privileges, and you make choices all the time that will impact others.
 However, you should not take advantage of these opportunities to further your own or others' private interests or to disadvantage anyone unfairly.

-7. Use of Local Authority Resources and Facilities
+7. Use of local authority resources and facilities

-- 7.1 I do not misuse council resources. - 7.2 I will, when using the resources of the local authority or authorising their use by others: - a.
-Act in accordance with the local authority's requirements; and - b.
-Ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of functions of the local authority or of the office to which I have been elected or appointed.
+- 7.1 I do not misuse council resources. - 7.2 I will, when using the resources of the local authority or authorising their use by others:

+- a. act in accordance with the local authority's requirements; and - b. ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the local authority or of the office to which I have been elected or appointed.